 - All plants subjected to internal and external quality audits and inspections at least once a year.

 Bodycote's business processes are inherently risky and there is a possibility that a major fire or utility outage could lead to closure of a facility's operation.
 In addition a number of sites are exposed to natural hazards, such as earthquakes, flooding and storms.

-- Business continuity plans developed for all plants.
+- Business continuity plans developed and updated and tested annually for all plants.

 - Independent insurer inspections to assess hazard and business interruption risks.